 What are the symptoms of a chest infection?

 The main symptoms are a chesty cough, breathing difficulties and chest pain.
-You may also have headaches and have a high temperature.
-The symptoms of acute bronchitis (infection of the large airways in the lungs (bronchi)) and pneumonia (a serious lung infection) may be similar, but pneumonia symptoms are usually more severe.
+You may also have headaches and have a high temperature (fever).
+The symptoms of an infection of the large airways (bronchi) in the lungs (acute bronchitis) and a serious lung infection (pneumonia) may be similar; however, pneumonia symptoms are usually more severe.

 When should you see a doctor?

-Bronchitis (infection of the large airways in the lungs (bronchi)) usually gets better by itself, so there is often no need to see a GP.
+Infection of the large airways (bronchi) in the lungs (acute bronchitis) usually gets better by itself, so there is often no need to see a GP.
 There are a number of symptoms that mean you should see a GP.
 They include:

-- If fever, wheezing or headaches become worse or severe.
+- If a high temperature (fever), wheezing or headaches becomes worse or severe.